Home Home

 The design of the pommel can be very basic or highly ornamental.
 In general, the swords that were mass produced during WWII have a very plain pommel.
 The hand made swords produced before and after WWII tend to have more ornate designs.
 They are created by true craftsmen who specialize in this art.

-The standard pommel for the Japanese Imperial Army during WWII was of a bronze color and had the design of a large chrysanthemum on one side.
+The standard pommel for the Japanese Imperial Army during WWII was of a bronze color and had the design of a large chrysanthemum on the front and back.

 THE HAMON